Kuala Lumpur Skyline 2026

 Do you need to speak fluent English to work in Malaysia?

 English is the language of business.
-An operational level is essential for most skilled positions.
-However, for daily social integration, learning the basics of Bahasa Melayu is highly appreciated.
-Consult our employment guide for more details.
+A working level is essential for most skilled roles.
+That said, for social and everyday integration, learning the basics of Bahasa Melayu is greatly appreciated.
+Check out our employment guide for more details.

-Avoid major holiday periods (Chinese New Year, Hari Raya) as administration slows down.
-January or September (for the start of the school year) are ideal.
-Be careful of the monsoon if you are aiming for the East Coast.
+Avoid major holiday periods (Chinese New Year, Hari Raya) as government offices slow right down.
+January or September (for the school year) are ideal.
+Watch out for the monsoon if you are aiming for the East Coast.
 See the climate guide.

 Yes, mainly in Kuala Lumpur.
-Several prestigious private clinics have practitioners who studied in Europe.
-You will find an updated list in our health directory.
+Several prestigious private clinics have practitioners who trained in Europe.
+You will find an up-to-date list on our health directory.

-Yes, but it's complex.
-There is a mandatory quarantine of at least 7 days, and some condos do not accept dogs.
-Check the details in living with a pet.
+Yes, but it is complicated.
+There is a mandatory quarantine of at least 7 days and some condos do not accept dogs.
+Check the details on living with a pet.

-You will need your original passport, your valid visa (E-visa or work permit stamp), and proof of employment or address.
+You will need your original passport, a valid visa (E-visa or work permit stamp) and proof of employment or address.
 Some banks require an initial deposit.
-More info in the banking guide.
+More information on the banking guide.

 Ready to join the community?

-Don't stay alone with your doubts.
-Our members are here to help you turn your dream of expatriation into reality.
+Don't face your doubts alone.
+Our members are here to help you turn your dream of moving abroad into reality.